TrueBlocks/trueblocks-core/docs/content/chifra/accounts.md

-  -C, --accounting          attach accounting records to the exported data (applies to transactions export only) -A, --statements          for the accounting options only, export only statements -a, --articulate          articulate transactions, traces, logs, and outputs -i, --cache               write transactions to the cache (see notes) -R, --cache_traces        write traces to the cache (see notes) -U, --count               only available for --appearances mode, if present, return only the number of records -c, --first_record uint   the first record to process (default 1) -e, --max_records uint    the maximum number of records to process (default 250)
-      --relevant            for log and accounting export only, export only logs relevant to one of the given export addresses
+  -C, --accounting          attach accounting records to the exported data (applies to transactions export only) -A, --statements          for the accounting options only, export only statements -a, --articulate          articulate transactions, traces, logs, and outputs -o, --cache               write transactions to the cache (see notes) -R, --cache_traces        write traces to the cache (see notes) -U, --count               only available for --appearances mode, if present, return only the number of records -c, --first_record uint   the first record to process (default 1) -e, --max_records uint    the maximum number of records to process (default 250) -N, --relevant            for log and accounting export only, export only logs relevant to one of the given export addresses
-      --emitter strings     for log export only, export only logs if emitted by one of these address(es) --topic strings       for log export only, export only logs with this topic(s) --asset strings       for the accounting options only, export statements only for this asset -f, --flow string         for the accounting options only, export statements with incoming, outgoing, or zero value One of [ in | out | zero ] -y, --factory             for --traces only, report addresses created by (or self-destructed by) the given address(es)
+  -m, --emitter strings     for log export only, export only logs if emitted by one of these address(es) -B, --topic strings       for log export only, export only logs with this topic(s) -P, --asset strings       for the accounting options only, export statements only for this asset -f, --flow string         for the accounting options only, export statements with incoming, outgoing, or zero value
+                            One of [ in | out | zero ]
+  -y, --factory             for --traces only, report addresses created by (or self-destructed by) the given address(es)